-- 1) Applicant must attend a Grant Workshop sponsored by the Community Development Department.
-Workshops will be scheduled to coincide with each grant cycle. - 2) Applicant completes application with owner's signature (consent of mortgage holder or lien holder may be required) and returns it to the Facade Grant Coordinator.
+- 1) Applicant must attend a Grant Workshop sponsored by the Community Development Department, or have attended a past workshop.
+Attendance at a previous workshop must be capable of being verified. - Applicant completes application with owner's signature (consent of mortgage holder or lien holder may be required) and returns it to the Facade Grant Coordinator.
 Applicant must also complete and sign the IRS W-9 and other financial forms attached to the application.
 The applicant is encouraged to seek the services of the State Historic Preservation Office (SHPO), including restoration consultations, before an application is completed and designs are formulated.
 The office is located at 117 West Fifth Street, Greenville, North Carolina.
-Appointments are recommended and can be arranged by calling (252) 830-6580. - 3) Two professional estimates on cost, picture of the façade, a diagram and a paragraph illustrating the proposed work are to be included with the application. - 4) Applications will be reviewed by staff of the Community Development Department to ensure completeness.
-The Design Review Committee of the Historic Preservation Commission (HPC) will review all FIG applications and make recommendations to the HPC.
-The entire HPC will make recommendations for the applications.
-Those applications will be forwarded to the City Manager's Office for final approval or denial.
-The City Manager reserves the right to determine the number of applications per structure.
-The improvements must adhere to the Design Guidelines noted above and the Secretary of Interior Standards.
-This review may include a credit check on the applicant.
+Appointments are recommended and can be arranged by calling (252) 830-6580. - Two professional estimates on cost, picture of the façade, a diagram and a paragraph illustrating the proposed work are to be included with the application. - 4) Applications will be reviewed by staff of the Community Development Department to ensure completeness.
+The Design Review Committee of the Historic Preservation